-There are several types of light therapy masks available to treat skin ailments.
+There are several types of light therapy devices on the market, but masks are the most common type used to treat skin ailments, which often appear on the face.
 Different lights can target different problems.
 The two main options are red light and blue light therapy, but some light therapy devices also offer combined lighting treatments.

 Blue light has been found to be an effective treatment method for acne, as it has the ability to kill bacteria that clogs pores and negatively affects the skin.